Chicken Man kills himself after long fight with Roswell government officials

 After his release, he placed a sign on his property that read “Trespassers will be construed as a bodily threat” and then waited for authorities to arrive and remove him.

 On Monday at 10:45 a.m.
 Marshalls arrived at the home.
-After a two-hour standoff, Wordes advised the Marshalls that they needed to immediately leave the property.
+After a two-hour standoff, Wordes advised the Marshall that they needed to immediately leave the property.
 That’s when the explosion happened.
 After years of battling for his right to keep his land, Wordes finally had enough.

 On a website dedicated to Andrew Wordes, one of his friends wrote: